 ST. ANDREWS | Birthplace of Golf

 Drive to St. Andrews, where you walk the legendary Old Course.
-Later, travel to Pitlochry for lunch at Hettie’s Tearoom and time for shopping.
-Tonight, enjoy a festive dinner set to authentic Scottish dancing and bagpipe music.
+Later, travel to Pitlochry for lunch at leisure and time to explore.
+Tonight, enjoy dinner at your hotel.

 INVERNESS | Heart of the Highlands

 Travel to the rugged North Sea coast of the Highlands.
 Explore the richly adorned Dunrobin Castle and witness falconry in its gardens.
 Visit the Glenmorangie whisky distillery, tasting the spirit and meeting with its makers.
 The next morning, travel to Culloden Moor, where the Jacobite army was defeated in 1746.
 Cruise the enigmatic waters of Loch Ness, stopping to explore Urquhart Castle and returning along its pretty southern shore.
-View the cascading Falls of Foyers before returning for dinner at a local restaurant.
+View the cascading Falls of Foyers before returning to Inverness.
+Later, visit a pub for a performance of authentic Scottish dancing and bagpipe music followed by dinner at a local restaurant.

 WESTPORT, IRELAND | Wild Connemara

 Drive to Westport, taking in beautiful landscapes en route.
 After enjoying lunch on your own, visit a local farm to see working sheep dogs in action.
 Then, prepare a loaf during an Irish breadmaking demonstration.
 This evening, enjoy dinner in the nearby town of Sligo.